retroxsky06/MechaCar_Statistical_Analysis/README.md

 - Manufacturing Lot 3: The p-value is 0.15; therefore, we cannot reject the null hypothesis.

 ## Study Design: MechaCar vs Competition
 To quantify how the MechaCar may perform against the competition, further statistical analysis is needed.
-When consumers are looking to purchase a new vehicle, there are several criteria they may consider: aesthetics, cost, safety, functionality, performance, fuel economy, and technology, ultimately coalescing into how much satisfaction, enjoyment, and usefulness, they may obtain from the vehicle.
+When consumers are looking to purchase a new vehicle, there are several criteria they may consider: aesthetics, cost, safety, functionality, performance, fuel economy, and technology [1](#1), ultimately coalescing into how much satisfaction, enjoyment, and usefulness, they may obtain from the vehicle.
 Economists use the term **utility** which is to describe "the pleasure or satisfaction that a consumer obtains from his or her consumption of goods and services."
 In this analysis, I would investigate the aformentioned criterias (metrics), excluding aesthetics, that would maximize consumer utility.

 #### Null and Alternate Hypothesis: